The epic emptiness of Rush Limbaugh’s ‘Breakfast Club’ appearance

 “But for who, though, Rush?”
 Charlamagne counters.
 “I think it’s easy for you to say that because you’re a white male and that comes with a certain amount of privilege.
 And I do think America works, but it works for the people it was designed to work for.
 It doesn’t work for everybody else the way it works for you.”

-It’s a great point that should be obvious to anyone with a moment of open-mindedness to spare.
+It’s a great point that should be obvious to anyone with some open-mindedness to spare.

 But this is Rush Limbaugh we’re talking about.
 He handily dodges any enlightenment, and the topic turns to just who is doing the looting during the recent protests.
 Here’s where Limbaugh really starts coming into his Bannon-like element, flooding the zone with too many refutable statements to respond to.
 In practically the same breath, he refers to all destructive protesters as “Antifa types,” as though that’s just a fact, and when the hosts suggest that some of the looters were desperate, newly unemployed people waiting on stimulus checks, Limbaugh describes the recent curve-flattening lockdown as “unnecessary.”

 It’s too much for the hosts to push back on without making an itemized list.
-Later on, they return to some subjects that Limbaugh throws out here, like his black prosperity gospel, in which he asserts that The Breakfast Club hosts are proof that any person of color can be successful if they simply work hard enough at it.
-(Just as long as they don’t accidentally get killed first!
+Later on, they return to some subjects that Limbaugh throws out here, like his black prosperity gospel, in which he asserts that the Breakfast Club hosts are proof that any person of color can be successful if they simply work hard enough at it.
+(Just as long as they don’t get killed by police first!
 You know, that minor hiccup?)

-“This is a country, America, that denies black people justice—and just plain decency—and then they act like we’re just supposed to be happy to be here because it allows a few of us to get ahead when the majority us catch hell,” Charlamagne responds.
+“This is a country, America, that denies black people justice—and just plain decency—and then they act like we’re just supposed to be happy to be here because it allows a few of us to get ahead when the majority of us catch hell,” Charlamagne responds.

 Instead of engaging with the point, Limbaugh sidesteps it, accusing him of twisting his words.
 Then he pivots again—always by saying, “Let me ask you something”—this time, to the very strange hypothetical of whether the Minnesota Vikings signing Kaepernick a few nights ago would have prevented the ensuing riots.
 “Nobody gives a shit about that” is the reply (and in my opinion, the correct one.)